mad-hin/COMP1200-Project/README.md

-# ELEC4320-Project
+# COMP1200-Project

-## Version of the Vivado Design
+## Version of the  Design

-This project was developed using Vivado 2024.1
+This project was developed using